About

 -

-Either method initializes a grid session.
 For file-based metadata, the grid displays the list of files in the leftmost column.
 For record-set data, the grid displays all records in the dataset, either populated from a previous session or with empty cells if no metadata has been entered yet.
 Column headers indicate the fields or properties that need to be completed.

 -